sandsunsurf/pirate-chain-ios-wallet/README.md

 If the variable was properly set *after* you've seen this message, you will need to either a) set it manually on the pod's target or b) doing a clean pod install and subsequent build.

-To set the environment variable `ZCASH_NETWORK_ENVIRONMENT`'s value, make sure to open `X WORK SPACE` file `ARRR-Wallet.xcworkspace`, and then click on `Pods` from left pane, which will result in showing build settings in right/middle pane.
+To set the environment variable `ZCASH_NETWORK_ENVIRONMENT`'s value, make sure to open `X WORK SPACE` file `ECC-Wallet.xcworkspace`, and then click on `Pods` from left pane, which will result in showing build settings in right/middle pane.
 There under `TARGETS` click on `ZcashLiteClientKit`, then select `Build Settings` from top buttons showing under this settings pane.
 Scroll to the bottom and find the variable showing in bold named `ZCASH_NETWORK_ENVIRONMENT`.
 Double click on the right side of that variable where you can input `MAINNET` and hit enter key.
 That will set this environment variable's value.
 For reference see the following screen shot:
 <img width="809" alt="Screen Shot 2021-05-19 at 10 58 04 PM" src="https://user-images.githubusercontent.com/12998093/118802714-979c4a80-b8f6-11eb-94a4-23816faf856b.png">